liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/08-creating-android-list-screenlets.markdown

 - `createEntity`: Returns an instance of your event that contains the server call's results.
-This method receives the results as `Map<String, Object>`, which it then uses to create an instance of your model class.
+This method receives the results as `Map<String, Object>`, which it uses to instantiate your model class.
 It then uses this model instance to create the event object.
 In the example `BookmarkListInteractor`, this method passes the `Map<String, Object>` to the `Bookmark` constructor.
 It then uses the resulting `Bookmark` to create and return a `BookmarkEvent`: